Irish Nachos Recipe With Crispy Potatoes, Cheddar, and Bacon

 Toppings:

-- Sharp cheddar cheese – Shred it yourself for the creamiest, meltiest cheese.
+- Sharp cheddar cheese – Shred it yourself with a rotary grater for the creamiest, meltiest cheese.
 You can use any kind of cheese, really.
 For the most authentic Irish Nachos, use Irish Cheddar.
 It’s delish!

 - Bacon – Cooked and crumbled.